 How to use bear spray

 Always carry bear spray so that it is readily available to you, preferably in a holster worn on a belt or pack.
+If you are in an area where you might easily surprise a bear, carry the bear spray in hand.
+If you encounter a nearby bear, remove safety clip, hold the can in two hands, and extend your arms in readiness.
 If a bear is approaching or charging you, use the spray to deter the bear.

 - aim toward the approaching bear; adjust angle for wind direction